 Long Green Pepper

 Beef Stock Concentrate

 Flour Tortillas(ContainsWheat, Soy)

 Mexican Cheese Blend(ContainsMilk)

 • Adjust rack to top position (top and middle positions for 4 servings) and preheat oven to 450 degrees.
-Wash and dry produce. • Dice tomato.
+Wash and dry all produce. • Dice tomato.
 Roughly chop cilantro.
 Halve and peel onion; thinly slice one half.
 Finely chop remaining onion until you have 2 TBSP.
 Quarter lime.
-Halve, core, and thinly slice bell pepper into strips.
+Halve, core, and thinly slice green pepper into strips.

 • In a medium bowl, combine tomato, cilantro, chopped onion, juice from half the lime, and a pinch of salt and pepper. • In a small bowl, combine sour cream with as much hot sauce as you like.
 Stir in water 1 tsp at a time until mixture reaches a drizzling consistency.
 Season with salt.

 • Heat a drizzle of olive oil in a large pan over medium-high heat.
 Add beef*, Southwest Spice, chili powder, and a few big pinches of salt.
 Cook, breaking up meat into pieces, until browned, 4-5 minutes (it’ll finish cooking in the next step).